zeph-yr/AccessAbility/README.md

 **A true one-hand mod.
 Play any map.
 With only the blocks of your color-choice.
 In their original patterns.**

 This mod allows you to play the original map with the Red / Blue blocks (or both) turned off.
-Works for both Left and Right Hand modes, Multiplayer and OST / DLC.
+Works for both Left and Right Hand playersettings, Multiplayer, OST / DLC and Practice Mode.

 ## How Is This Different From AlternativePlay?
-This mod *does not convert* the blocks of the other color to the desired color or to dot blocks, which can make a map difficult or unpleasant to play single-handedly.
+This mod *does not convert* the blocks of the other color to the desired color or to dot blocks, which can make a map difficult or unpleasant to play single-handed.
 AccessAbility *removes the blocks* mapped in the other color and thus accurately represents playing the original map with only one hand.

-For those who like to still see the other-color blocks but not be bombarded with Miss texts and sounds, AccessAbility has the option to display them and have them disappear without being counted as Misses.
+For those who would like to still see the other-color blocks without the Miss texts and sounds, AccessAbility has the option to display those blocks and have them disappear without being counted as Misses.

 ## How To Use
 - Place AccessAbility.dll in your Plugins folder